Defenceman: Parallel Ice (Non-Canonical Saga)

 The NCAA has completed its review and confirmed that Michael Stewart remains in full standing.
 I thank the NCAA for its review and the University for its support.
 Now back to class and the ice.

-The post gains quiet traction — shared for its restraint rather than defense.
+The post gains quiet traction—shared for its restraint rather than defense.
 Within hours, rumor threads collapse under their own weight.

 By evening, analytics show mentions falling fast.
 Melissa texts Bill: Noise level down forty percent.
 Containment holding.

 Across the state in Dearborn, Harold Whitcombe sets his phone on the desk, screen light pale against the wood.
-The newest headline reads: Stewart Cleared — Questions Remain Over Anonymous Complaint.
+The newest headline reads: Stewart Cleared—Questions Remain Over Anonymous Complaint.
 He studies the line for a long moment before reaching for the scotch.
 The story isn’t finished yet, and he knows precisely who will call next.

 Exposure and Alignment

 The local evening news hums in the background, low and repetitive.
-Charles Ford watches until Michael’s name appears again.
+Charles watches until Michael’s name appears again.

 “Cleared,” the anchor says.
 “No violation found.”

 The phone rings.
-Harold Whitcombe.
+Harold.

 Charles answers on the second ring.
 “Go ahead.”

 Charles exhales, steady and unimpressed.
-“So, they finally noticed who was really behind the curtain, let them.”
+“So they finally noticed who was really behind the curtain.
+Let them.”

 Charles allows a thin, dismissive smile.
-“Do what you must, just remember—fear draws attention faster than guilt.”
+“Do what you must.
+Just remember—fear draws attention faster than guilt.”

 “I’m being practical,” Whitcombe says.
 “The smear did its job—pressure, distraction, leverage.
 Now it’s an anchor.
 Keep pushing, and the story becomes why we pushed at all.”

-AEGIS should have been Ford’s bridge to the future.
+He pauses, letting the weight settle.
+“AEGIS should have been Ford’s bridge to the future.
 Instead, it’s the competitive edge that leaves us on the outside looking in.
-Through it, he’s gained access to leaders in Washington, D.C., London, Tokyo, and Madrid who could have been our partners.
+Through it, he’s gained access to leaders in Washington, London, Tokyo, and Madrid who could have been our partners.
 Now those opportunities belong to him.
-I don’t lose, Harold, not to a boy who mistook defiance for independence — and not to anyone who thinks they can close a door in my face.”
+I don’t lose, Harold.
+Not to a boy who mistook defiance for independence—and not to anyone who thinks they can close a door in my face.”

-Whitcombe rubs his temple, weary.
-“Charles, listen to yourself.
-You’re talking about revenge, not strategy.
+“Charles, listen to yourself.”
+Whitcombe sounds weary now.
+“You’re talking about revenge, not strategy.
 The hearing’s over, the Council’s dead, and the more you fight, the closer this lands to you.
 There’s nothing left to win.”

 “Principle doesn’t cover legal fees.”